-After being turned away by countless expert evaluators and agencies, we decided to buckle down and give this case everything we had.
+After being turned away by countless expert evaluators and agencies, VisaNation Law Group decided to buckle down and give this case everything they had.

 Another H-1B Success Story

 “Buckling down” meant sitting with the individual extensively to comb through her work and immigration history.
-There we found extremely helpful aspects of the individual’s background that allowed us to address the issues brought up in the RFE and to build a strong case for her qualifications.
+There VisaNation Law Group found extremely helpful aspects of the individual’s background that allowed them to address the issues brought up in the RFE and to build a strong case for her qualifications.

-We also worked closely with the petitioning IT company to find aspects of the managerial position that we could highlight and prove that it qualified as a specialty position.
+We also worked closely with the petitioning IT company to find aspects of the managerial position that VisaNation Law Group could highlight and prove that it qualified as a specialty position.
 After several days of work, the company filed a robust RFE response.

-Only a few short days after the USCIS received our response, the case was approved!
+Only a few short days after the USCIS received VisaNation Law Group’s response, the case was approved!
 The individual applied for her visa and entered the United States as an H-1B nonimmigrant despite having a degree in a different field.

-At the end of the day, we are very pleased to say that we were able to help an individual obtain an H-1B visa even though her educational background was unrelated to the position.
+At the end of the day, VisaNation Law Group was very pleased to say that they were able to help an individual obtain an H-1B visa even though her educational background was unrelated to the position.

-Here at SGM Law Group, we understand that immigration law is intricate and takes years to understand.
+VisaNation Law Group understands that immigration law is intricate and takes years to understand.
 When it comes to visa issuance or transfer, all cases are different.
 That’s why it is always best to have qualified attorneys that specialize in your immigration area to help you overcome even the “nightmare” issues.

-SGM Law Group does not disclose the identities of any clients or individuals involved in its cases.
-We also do not disclose the details of case specifics in the interest of client privacy.
+VisaNation Law Group does not disclose the identities of any clients or individuals involved in its cases.
+They also do not disclose the details of case specifics in the interest of client privacy.
 It is important to note that because each immigration case is unique, previous success does not ensure future success.